mook3/novum/README.md

   * No RGB nonsense
   * No display
   * No wireless
-* The thumb fan is curved perfectly for my thumb, and keys are not located under the hand.
+* The thumb fan is curved perfectly for my thumb, and the keys are not located under the hand.
 * Built with [Ergogen](https://github.com/ergogen/ergogen), inspired by
 [corney-island](https://github.com/ceoloide/corney-island/tree/main) and
 [spleeb](https://github.com/chrishoage/spleeb/tree/main).
 * Individual PCBs for the left and right sides.
-My OCD just does not like the reversible PCBs.
+My OCD does not like the reversible PCBs.

 ## Generate PCBs